-Pat Ellers "I wanted to do whatever was best for the team." noted Eilers.
+Pat Ellers "I wanted to do whatever was best for the team," noted Eilers.
 "Of course, you're always looking for more playing time."
 Another new role for Eilers is as punt returner.
-He doesn't have the speed of a Ricky Watters or a Rocket Ismail, but Co-Cordelli cites other, ach equally important skills.
-'His intelligence makes him effective," Cordelli. said "You've got to make intelligent decisions quickly.
+He doesn't have the speed of a Ricky Watters or a Rocket Ismail, but Coach Cordelli cites other, equally important skills.
+"His intelligence makes him effective," said Cordelli.
+"You've got to make intelligent decisions quickly.
 Intelligence plus great effort makes one heck of a football player."
 That inteligence could be fruitful for the Irish in another way as well.
 Because of his transfer, Eilers still has a year of eligibility remaining, and his academic pursuits should allow him to play next season.
-Grace under pressure